MOOROOKA WORKSHOP NEWS

 Space for the TRACTION Moorooka Workshop has generously been made available by owners of Pro Motorcycles, the Peterson family.

-TRACTION relies on corporate, charitable and community contributions to fund its operational expenditure and we appreciate the difference our supporters makes.
-We offer a number of options for those that wish to contribute to the TRACTION program.
+TRACTION relies on corporate, charitable and community contributions to fund its operational expenditure.
+We offer a number of options for those that wish to help TRACTION empower young people in need.

 PARTICIPATING GROUPS AT THE MOOROOKA WORKSHOP

 The YSHS vision is 'Quality Pathways to Success' and the school provides opportunities for all students, irrespective of background and ability to access a broad range of knowledge skills and competencies.